-Dom Justo Takayama Ukon (1552 Haibara-cho, Nara, Japan February 4, 1615, Manila, Philippines), otherwise known as: Takayama Ukon, Takayama Hikogoro or Takayama Shigetomo is quite probably the most famous Christian samurai in the history of Japan, and indeed, whenever a Christian Samurai appears in fiction, they tend to be based on him to some degree.
+Dom Justo Takayama Ukon (1552 Haibara-cho, Nara, Japan – February 4, 1615, Manila, Philippines), otherwise known as: Takayama Ukon-no-Tayu, Takayama Nagafusa, Takayama Shigetomo or Takayama Hikogoro is quite probably the most famous Christian samurai in the history of Japan, and indeed, whenever a Christian Samurai appears in fiction, they tend to be based on him to some degree.

 Son of Takayama Tomoteru, and heir to the Takayama family, his path as a Christian began when his father, after several long talks with a Roman Catholic missionary, decided to convert to Christianity.
-His family followed suit - young Hikogoro Takayama was thus baptised at roughly twelve years of age* and chose for his Christian name Dom Justo (meaning "righteous").
+His family followed suit - young Hikogoro Takayama was thus baptised at roughly twelve years of age* and chose for his Christian name Justo, meaning "righteous".
 In an ironic twist of events, his father would abandon Christianity later in his life, while Dom Justo would remain firmly Christian until his death.

 Since his youth, Dom Justo lived in an age of strife: The Sengoku ("Warring States") Period of Japanese history.
 The Takayama family lost its castle in a siege against the Myoshi, and subsequently fled, finding protection under the service of the Wada family, who in turn served Oda Nobunaga (historians get a kick of pointing out the Holy Samurai fought for the Demon Emperor).
 But the Takayama's fortunes didn't seem to improve: after fighting proudly alongside their masters, the Wada, the Wada patriarch fell in battle amidst a siege, and unfortunately for the Takayama, his son did not like the Takayama and plotted to have them killed.